 As with any courts hearings - with assignment orders; obeying court rules, state laws, and a substantial paperwork load is required.

 Often, 5-6 parts (usually in 5-6 documents) are required.
-For example, an Assignment Order, (an optional) Temporary Restraining Order.
+For example, an Assignment Order (which cannot be served ex parte0, (an optional) Temporary Restraining Order.
+In California, this is covered by CCP 708.520.
 A Temporary Restraining Order (TRO) is only to restrain the judgment debtor from assigning his rights to the payment stream pending a motion, it does not restrain the payor from paying anyone.
 The package is the TRO to lock up the funds, a Memorandum of Points and Authorities, a Motion, a Notice of Motion (or Entry of Order), and Proofs Of Service, that are filed with the court.
 When the stakes are big, consider asking the court to appoint a receiver to make distributions.

 The Notice of Motion (Entry of Order) and the Motion (Order) are sometimes combined into one document.
 You need to make several copies of all documents, schedule a hearing date at the court, and have the judgment debtor served everything.